postgresml/pgcat/README.md

 this might be relevant given than this is a transactional pooler but if you're new to Pg, don't worry about it, it works.

 ### Round-robin load balancing
 This is the novel part.
-PgBouncer doesn't support it and suggests we use DNS of a TCP proxy instead.
+PgBouncer doesn't support it and suggests we use DNS or a TCP proxy instead.
 We prefer to have everything as part of one package; arguably, it's easier to understand and optimize.
 This pooler will round-robin between multiple replicas keeping load reasonably even.